Deadline: February 1, 2013 (postmarked)

 EB: I Don't Feel so Good came about as a response to the deaths of my friend Thomas Ziorjen and my friend Nikki Reimer's brother Chris Reimer who died within two weeks of one another.
 The book is dedicated to Nikki who grieves and continues to grieve online.
 I find it moving the way Nikki makes her grief public, so I Don't Feel So Good is an act of solidarity with that instinct.

-Freshness, Originality, and Emotional Punch: Patrick Grace in Conversation with Dave Margoshes
+Freshness, Originality, and Emotional Punch: PJ Grace in Conversation with Dave Margoshes

 PG: Your latest collection of short stories entitled A Book of Great